MicroserviceWorkshop/TheWolf/docker/README.md

 ## Start zookeeper

-There are already docker images available
+There are already docker images available.
+To start it see `start-zookeeper.sh`:

-    docker run -d -p 9000:2181 --name zookeeper jplock/zookeeper
+    docker run -d -p 2181:2181 --name zookeeper jplock/zookeeper

-I mapped the port **9000** just in case you're still running a local zookeeper on your machine.
-And I also gave it the name **zookeeper** (that's for later use).
-To access the zookeeper console:
+The instance has the name **zookeeper** (that's for later use).
+If you have the zookeeper tools on your machine you can access the zookeeper console:

-    /usr/share/zookeeper/bin/zkCli.sh -server localhost:9000
+    /usr/share/zookeeper/bin/zkCli.sh -server localhost:2181

 ## But wait.
 How does telesales connect to zookeeper?